Skip to main content

 Background

-UNIFIL's mission was to control the retreat of Israeli troops, restore peace and security in the area, and help the Lebanese government regain its authority.
+3. UNIFIL's original mission was to control the retreat of Israeli troops, restore peace and security in the area, and assist the Lebanese government in regaining its authority.

-From 1979 to 1985, have a total of more than 9,000 Dutch people, mostly conscripts, contributed to the United Nations Interim Forces in Lebanon (UNIFIL) in southern Lebanon.
+From 1979 to 1985, more than 9000 Dutch people, mostly conscripts, contributed to the United Nations Interim Forces in Lebanon (UNIFIL) in southern Lebanon, in which 9 soldiers were killed.

 On February 25, 1979, 74 quartermasters left for Lebanon, the main force of almost 800 soldiers left on March 10, 1979.

-The soldiers were deployed in South Lebanon under the name Dutchbatt (Dutch Infantry Battalion).
+De soldiers were deployed in southern Lebanon under the name Dutchbatt (Dutch Infantry Battalion).

-On 30 September 1983 the Dutch contribution was reduced to the size of a company (about 150 soldiers) named Dutchcoy (Dutch Infantry Company).
+On September 30, 1983, the Dutch contribution was reduced to the size of a company (about 150 soldiers) called Dutchcoy (Dutch Infantry Company).

-On 23 Oktober 1985, the last Dutch UNIFIL soldiers left Lebanon.
+On 23 October 1985, the last Dutch UNIFIL soldiers left Lebanon.

-Now, 46 years later, this peacekeeping force is still present on the border of Lebanon and Israel.
+Now, 47 years later, the UN peacekeeping UNIFIL force is still present on the border of Lebanon and Israel.

 The UN Security Council unanimously decided on August 28, 2025, after pressure from the US, that the multinational peacekeeping mission will be terminated on December 31, 2026.